cybercongress/cybercongress/blog/releases/gol-rules/game-of-links.tex.md

 Where $\gamma$ is Euler–Mascheroni constant =0.57721..., $\epsilon_{i}\sim\frac{1}{2i}$ which approaches 0 as *k* goes to infinity.

-Then, those CYBs will be distributed to agents proportionally their ranks.
+Then, those CYBs will be distributed to top 10 agents by time of submitted links.

 > Notice!
 Only available for reading hashes take part in the Game.
 Make sure that your content pinned and responded.